 And follow the practice of having ashes applied to your forehead in the shape of a cross.
 To be identified with Christ is needed this year more than ever.

 2. If you want to continue the experience of Lent beyond Ash Wednesday consider fasting.
-It doesn’t have to be from food, though that does remind us daily of our needs as a mortal being.
-Removing other things from our daily routines can also help us remember our need for the divine.
-Consider fasting from complaining or from worry.
+Removing things from our daily routines can also help us remember our need for the divine.
+It doesn’t have to be from food; consider fasting from complaining or from worry.
 Reduce or eliminate screens, or stop social media for the six weeks of Lent.
 John Piper calls fasting the “pleasant pain” of self-denial.

 3. Make prayer a focus of your life for the next six weeks.
 Pray during Lent that we—as the body of Christ and as individuals—might bow before the Almighty in recognition of who we are in light of who He is.
 We will stand before Him one day on our own not as part of a church or group.

 Set a timer on your watch or phone or in your kitchen to remind you to pray many times during the day.
 I suggesting starting with three daily times of prayer: morning, noon and night.
 If you don’t know what to pray, there are lots of Lenten devotions you can follow and I bet your church has one or can recommend one.